All the Helpful Information about Laying Hens

 4. Olive Eggers

 These chickens lay a beautiful colored olive egg.
 They are created by crossing a bird that produces a dark brown egg like Marans, Barnevelder, Welsummers, Empordanesa, and Penedesenca with a bird that lays a blue egg like the Araucana, Ameraucanas, and Easter Eggers.
 Very dark olive-colored eggs will come from a parent that lays the darkest of brown, like the Marans.
 But the lighter brown egg crossed with the blue egg producer will still produce a beautiful light olive shade, many times with freckles.
 With the cross, eggs can be blue/green, minty green, or light teal green.

 5. Cream Legbar

 The Cream Legbar will lay a blue egg.
 They are active birds which makes them fabulous foragers.
 They are a cross between Barred Plymouth Rocks, Golden Leghorns, and Araucanas and were developed in Great Britain.

 Marans lay a deep-brown colored egg.
 Eggs are graded on a scale of 0-9.
 0 Represents white and 9 is a deep dark brown.
 Marans will lay eggs from 5-9 on the color chart.
-They are an easygoing, calm bird.
+They are easygoing, calm birds.

 Penedesenca hens lay a very dark, reddish-brown egg.
 They are alert but wary and may not be the first to approach in the pen but can become more docile with slow movement, treats, and time spent with them.

 How to Take Care of Laying Hens

 With a rhythm of care, chickens are rather easy to care for but all of their needs will be met by their owner, you.
 There are a few things that are very important that they receive daily.
 This will affect their health and egg production.